onequantcz/price-transmission-fiml/README.md

 Overall, the evidence suggests that the Czech flour market is best characterized as an industry-driven pricing system in which the processing sector acts as the central transmission node, agricultural prices absorb a large proportion of system shocks, and consumer prices contribute to long-run stabilization.

+## Conclusion
+The results indicate that price formation within the supply chain is inherently simultaneous rather than sequential.
+Cost shocks primarily originate in the processing sector and propagate upward through the chain, while demand-side shocks are transmitted in the opposite direction from consumers toward upstream producers.

+Shock propagation analysis identified the processing sector as the central transmission hub of the system.
+Agricultural prices were found to be the most responsive component, while consumer prices contribute to long-run stabilization through the error-correction mechanism.

+Overall, the Czech flour market can be characterized as a strongly interconnected system with asymmetric shock transmission, feedback effects between all market levels and stable long-run convergence toward equilibrium.